 Borehole-log data acquisition accounts for a significant proportion of exploration, appraisal and field development costs.
-However, wireline and/or LWD logs often are not available for one or more curves for reasons such as operational decisions, tool failure, or environmental risk.
-In addition to these limitations, reservoir characterization logs typically cover only the final few thousand feet of the wellbore.
-This lack of coverage prevents full quantitative petrophysical, geomechanical and geophysical modelling as well as geological correlations.
+However, wireline and/or LWD logs are often not available for one or more curves for reasons such as operational decisions, tool failure, or environmental risk.
+In addition to these limitations, reservoir characterization logs typically cover only the final few hundred to few thousand feet of the wellbore.
+This lack of coverage prevents a full quantitative petrophysical, geomechanical and geophysical modelling analysis as well as geological correlations.
 These factors result in a limited understanding of the geohazard and geomechanical risk assessment of the overburden sections.
-For these situations, there is a desire to extract more value of information from the drilling and mud logging data to generate AI logs such as DTC, DTS, RHOB and NPHI via supervised Artificial Neural Network (ANN) modeling.
+For these situations, there is a desire to extract more value of information from the drilling and mud logging data to generate AI logs such as DTC, DTS, RHOB and NPHI via supervised ANN modeling.

-A simple structure of AI using ANN can be described of several processing elements, or nodes, that are usually defined in layers: input, output and hidden layers.
-This has been used in the Petrophysics discipline for decades and several published articles in the literature that have described the structure and operation of AI in early 90s (e.g. Hecht-Nielsen 1990; Maren et al. 1990; Zurada 1992; Fausett 1994; Ripley 1996).
-AI adoption in oil industry especially for drilling and reservoir characterization has grown during the last decay.
+A simple AI structure using an ANN can be described as comprising several processing elements, or nodes, that are usually defined in layers: input, output and hidden layers.
+ANN's have been used in Petrophysics for decades and several published articles have described the structure and operation of AI in the early 1990's (e.g. Hecht-Nielsen 1990; Maren et al. 1990; Zurada 1992; Fausett 1994; Ripley 1996).
+Following a decline in the use of AI in the early 2000's, AI adoption by the oil industry especially for drilling and reservoir characterization has grown significantly during the past decade.

-A review of the literature reveals several studies that have used neural networks to predict petrophysical logs from MWD and wireline logs, (Bhatt, 2002) predict density, resistivity and neutron using wells logs and location data, (Rolon et al 2005, Rolon et al 2009) create synthetic neutron logs using well log data, (Ghavami, 2011) create synthetic sonic logs from well log data, (Guan, 2012), develop synthetic geomechanical logs (Eshkalak et al. 2013, 2014) and PEF and UCS using wirelines, (Akinnikawe et al., 2018).
+A review of the literature reveals several studies that have used neural networks to predict petrophysical logs from MWD and wireline logs, (Bhatt, 2002); predict density, resistivity and neutron using wells logs and survey data, (Rolon et al 2005, Rolon et al 2009); create synthetic neutron logs using well log data, (Ghavami, 2011); create synthetic sonic logs from well log data, (Guan, 2012); develop synthetic geomechanical logs (Eshkalak et al. 2013, 2014); and create photoelectric absorption factor (PEF) and unconfined compressive strength (UCS) using wireline logs, (Akinnikawe et al., 2018).
 However, this entire body of work uses well log data and does not leverage drilling data.
-Based on our knowledge, there is a limited number of published studies that use NN models based on drilling data to generate petrophysical or geomechanical logs.
-For example, there are a few studies discussing converting drilling data into logs, such as predicting the UCS from drilling rate and weight on bit (Hareland et al. 2010 and Kerkar et al., 2014), or also predicting porosity, permeability, Poisson's ratio and strength (Cedola et al. 2017 and Tahmeen et al. 2017).
-However, these do predict geomechanical logs but not the petrophysical logs.
-Both Lehman et al. 2016 and Scanlan et al. 2018 discussed a methodology similar to the one that is being used by current paper to predict petrophysical logs and their application for onshore unconventional reservoirs.
+Based on our knowledge, there is a limited number of published studies that use ANN models based on drilling data to generate petrophysical or geomechanical logs.
+For example, there are a few studies that discuss the conversion of drilling data into logs, such as predicting UCS from drilling rate and weight on bit (Hareland et al. 2010 and Kerkar et al., 2014), or also predicting porosity, permeability, Poisson's ratio and rock strength (Cedola et al. 2017 and Tahmeen et al. 2017).
+However, these only predict geomechanical logs not petrophysical logs.
+Both Lehman et al. 2016 and Scanlan et al. 2018 discussed a methodology similar to the one that is being described by the current paper to predict petrophysical logs and their application for onshore unconventional and conventional reservoirs.

-What is Machine Learning (ML) vs Artificial Intelligience (AI)?
+What is Machine Learning (ML) vs Artificial Intelligence (AI)?